Loading

 The lawsuit had no merit.
 But the sophistication of the opposition — using anti-segregation framing — forced the developer into a defensive posture.
 SB 439 budget line should be in every California affordable housing pro forma.

-Intelligence compiled from 5 news articles, Marin County planning records, SB 439 legislative text, and comparable California post-approval litigation
+Cited research compiled from 5 news articles, Marin County planning records, SB 439 legislative text, and comparable California post-approval litigation

-5 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI runs a full entitlement risk analysis — zoning, approval pathway, community opposition, litigation risk, and comparable outcomes — fully analyzed.
+RealClear runs a full entitlement risk analysis — zoning, approval pathway, community opposition, litigation risk, and comparable outcomes — fully analyzed.
 Before any attorney is billed.
 Before any filing fee is paid.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions